HandbookHow we hireEngineering Super Day

 12:00 PM - 1:00 PM Participants: you and the team

-This is your opportunity to meet the team, learn what they work on, and observe how they interact and collaborate.
-The team will answer any questions you may have.
+Meet the team for lunch, learn what they work on, and observe how they collaborate.
+Ask any questions you have.

 Process: